-The Animal Crossing: New Horizons summer update is finally here, bringing with it a host of new content.
-Players will be able to interact with a new non-player character (NPC), craft a bunch of new furniture, and — most importantly — swim out into the water surrounding their island.
+The Animal Crossing: New Horizons summer update released in 2020 introduced a host of new content.
+Players interacted with a new non-player character (NPC), saw new recipes for a bunch of summertime furniture, and — most importantly — could finally swim out into the water!

-There’s a lot of stuff lurking out in the ocean, but thankfully Nintendo has made it easy to navigate this exciting new feature.
+There’s a lot of stuff lurking out in the ocean, but thankfully, Nintendo made it easy to safely navigate the waters surrounding your island.
 Here’s everything you need to know about swimming in Animal Crossing: New Horizons.

 More Animal Crossing guides

 - Where to find New Horizons‘ rarest fish